 “It’s been a pleasure spending time revisiting the history of Ring Raiders.
 Those were great days!”

 In the then-near-future of the late 90s Skull Squadron were a terrorist organisation on the brink of world domination.
-Capable of time travel and made up of the most sinister of pilots plucked out of various eras they planned to use this ability to destabilise the world order, with themselves ready to fill the gap.
-In response, the governments of the world formed the Ring Raiders, an elite force formed in a similar way, each equipped with a special communication and energy ring.
+Capable of time travel and made up of the most sinister of pilots plucked out of various eras they planned to use this ability to destabilise the world order, with them in control.
+In response, the governments of the world formed the Ring Raiders, an elite airforce formed in a similar way, each equipped with a special communication and energy ring.

 Barrie formed a team of the very best in British talent; Ian Kennedy, Carlos Pino, Angus Allan, John Cooper, Scott Goodall, John Gillatt, James Nicholas (Tomlinson), Don Wazejewski, Tom Tully, Sandy James and Geoff Campion.
 I must’ve read each issue dozens of times and was gutted when it (and the toys) ended so prematurely.

-The Ring Raiders comic genuinely surprised me with just how brilliantly it reads today.
-It was exciting and had masses of potential to explore an almost endless array of epic storylines.
-Within its short lifespan it covered Word War II, Vietnam, the threat of nuclear annihilation, futuristic sci-fi battles, murderous back stories, civil wars and even an homage to a certain 80s 3D movie I love.
-I loved the range and as an adult I think I appreciated the character development at the centre of such fanciful tales even more.
+The Ring Raiders comic genuinely surprised me with just how brilliantly it read for the blog reviews.
+It was exciting and had masses of potential to explore an epic storyline.
+Within its short lifespan it covered World War II, Vietnam, the threat of nuclear annihilation, futuristic sci-fi battles, murderous back stories, civil wars and even an homage to a certain 80s 3D movie I’m a big fan of.
+I loved the range and I think as an adult I appreciated the character development at the centre of such fanciful tales even more.

-I was so excited when Barrie agreed to answer some questions for me and came away delighted at how proud he was of this licenced comic fave.
+I was so excited when Barrie agreed to answer some questions for me and I came away from our chat delighted at how proud he was of this licenced comic fave.

 OiNK Blog: Hi Barrie, can you remember what made Fleetway choose the Ring Raiders licence?
 Looking back they were just tiny Matchbox planes with only minimal character drawings on the packaging.